RiverBlue | Toronto Premiere | CANADA | 2016 | 90 min

 As speakers in the film remind us: “We are committing ‘hydro-cide.’
 We are deliberately murdering our rivers. . .
 Every single piece of clothing you buy comes with a cost.”
 One major fashion brand alone uses 28 trillion gallons of freshwater a year.
 Both stunning and shocking, RiverBlue is a beautifully shot, high-definition call to action, to manufacture our clothing in a more sustainable way.

-Water Docs is supported by Toronto and Region Conservation (TRCA)
+Water Docs is supported by Toronto and Region Conservation Authority (TRCA)